Can We Finally Stop Begging the Republicans to Grow a Pair? It’s Hopeless

 Why does it matter?
 Because the Republican Party will most likely have a civil war inside its ranks if Trump loses in 2020 and takes the Republican Senate down with him.
 There will be a fight for the soul of a new party.
 And if the people who form the new party are as tone-deaf and clueless as the old ones on issues of race and gender equity, then nothing will be new.
 That is a big concern for me and other former Republicans.

-There have been a few other conservative voices of color, like Heritage Foundation President Kay Coles James, who is an African American and former OPM Director under President George W. Bush, who wrote an opinion piece for Fox News, calling Floyd’s murder a sympton of a deeper racial “cancer that afflicts America’s soul.”
+There have been a few other conservative voices of color, like Heritage Foundation President Kay Coles James, who is an African-American and former director of the Office of Personnel Management under President George W. Bush, who wrote an opinion piece for Fox News, calling Floyd’s murder a sympton of a deeper racial “cancer that afflicts America’s soul.”

 I have been asking myself for decades, as a former Republican, why are they so tone deaf?
 Why don’t they get it?
 It is simple: They are all white and privileged, with few exceptions.
 They do not have people of color as advisors, cohorts, strategists, pollsters, friends, and the like.
 The Republican Party sees the country as a white country.
 Therein lies their horrible failing in this difficult moment.
 They simply do not understand or see the historical pain and equities that brought America to the brink this past week.